dib-lab/2020-paper-sourmash-gather/manuscript.md

 chosen by discussants as the least ambiguous option.
 We use it here accordingly.

 FracMinHash offers several conveniences over MinHash.
-No hash is ever removed from a FracMinHash_ sketch during construction;
-thus sketches grow proportionally to the number of distinct k-mers in the sampled data set, but _also_ support many operations - including all of the operations used here - without needing to revisit the original data set.
-This is in contrast to MinHash, which requires auxiliary data structures for many operations - most especially, containment operations (cite CMash and mash screen).
+No hash is ever removed from a FracMinHash sketch during construction; thus sketches grow proportionally to the number of distinct k-mers in the sampled data set, but _also_ support many operations - including all of the operations used here - without needing to revisit the original data set.
+This is in contrast to MinHash, which requires auxiliary data structures for many operations - most especially, containment operations [@doi:10.1101/184150;@doi:10.1186/s13059-019-1841-x].
 Thus FracMinHash sketches serve as compressed indices for the original content for a much broader range of operations than MinHash.

 Because FracMinHash sketches collect all hash values below a fixed threshold, they also support streaming analysis of sketches: any